 The classification of financial instruments at initial recognition depends on their contractual terms and the business model for managing the instruments.
 Financial instruments are initially recognised on the trade date measured at their fair value.
-Except for financial assets and financial liabilities recorded at FVPL, transaction costs are added to this amount.
+Except for financial assets and financial liabilities recorded at fair value through profit or loss ('FVPL'), transaction costs are added to this amount.